quangChe/angularjs-tutorial/README.md

 });
 ```

-Then we attach the controller inside the HTML using the **ng-controller** directive. **When attaching the ng-controller directive to your HTML, make sure you pass it into an element that is at the same level or (preferably) below the element that we attach the ng-app module directive to or our controller will not be registered**:
+Then we attach the controller inside the HTML using the **ngController** directive. **When attaching the ngController directive to your HTML, make sure you pass it into an element that is at the same level or (preferably) below the element that we attach the ngApp module directive to or our controller will not be registered**:

-**index.html:**
+*index.html:*
 ```
 <!DOCTYPE html>
 <html ng-app="starterApp">